Azerbaijani oil prices down | News.az

 Azerbaijani oil prices down

-The price of the AZERI LT CIF oil produced at Azeri-Chirag-Gunashli block of oil and gas fields amounted to $66.27 per barrel at Italian port of Augusta on July 25, which is $0.23 less than on July 24, a source in Azerbaijan's oil and gas market told Trend on July 26.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, went down $1.22 on July 30 compared to the previous price, making up $43.89 per barrel, Trend reports with reference to the source from the country's oil and gas market.

-On July 25, the AZERI Light FOB Ceyhan oil price was $65.56 per barrel, which is $0.23 less compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $43.3 per barrel on July 30, which is $1.2 less compared to the previous price.

-The price for URALS-NOVO with shipment from port was $62.77 per barrel on July 25, which is $0.08 less than the previous price.
+The price of URALS with shipment from the port made up $41.99 per barrel on July 30, has shown a decrease of $1.75.

-The price for a barrel of Brent Dated, produced from the North Sea, stood at $63.43 on July 25, or $0.49 less than the previous price.
+The cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $42.46 per barrel, sliding by $1.28 compared to the previous price.

 News.Az